vapor-ware/synse-docs/docs/server/api.v3.md

 | WebSocket | **request**  | `"request/read"` |
 |           | **response** | `"response/reading"` |

 Read data from devices which match the set of provided tags.
+If no tags are provided, all devices are read.

 Passing in the `id` tag here is functionally equivalent to using the [read device](#read-device) endpoint.

-Reading data will be returned for devices which match *all* of the specified tags.
+Reading data will be returned only for devices which match *all* of the specified tags.
-The contents of prior reads is not necessarily indicative of the content of future reads.
-That is to say, if a plugin terminates and a read command is issued, the devices managed by that plugin which would have matched the tags are no longer available to Synse (until the plugin comes back up), and as such, can not be read from.
+The contents of prior reads are not necessarily indicative of the content of future reads.
+That is to say, if a plugin terminates and a read command is issued, the devices managed by that plugin which previously would have matched the tags are no longer available to Synse (until the plugin comes back up), and as such, can not be read from.
 When the plugin becomes available again, the devices from that plugin are available to be read from.

-For readability, readings are sorted by a combination of originating plugin ID, any plugin-specified sort index on the reading's device (by default, there is no additional sort index), and by device ID.
+For readability and consistency, readings are sorted by a combination of originating plugin ID, any plugin-specified sort index on the reading's device (by default, there is no additional sort index), and by device ID.